markatots/qMaruPL/README.md

 # Release note
-// January 1st, 2021 - qMaruPL have come to be able to select a dimension's value.
+- January 1st, 2021 - qMaruPL have come to be able to select a dimension's value.
-// Decenber 30th, 2021 - qMaruPL have come to be able to have 100 measures and 99 elements of a dimension.
+- Decenber 30th, 2021 - qMaruPL have come to be able to have 100 measures and 99 elements of a dimension.
 I think that's enough.
 ![image_test1](https://user-images.githubusercontent.com/95951577/147747292-0347c3b4-acf5-495b-b5c8-ca2d82d4caa8.png)
-// Decenber 29th, 2021 - I released four measure properties.
+- Decenber 29th, 2021 - I released four measure properties.
-// Decenber 26th, 2021 - I fixed a bug that a dimension's header doesn't appear when the number of factors of a dimension equals one.
+- Decenber 26th, 2021 - I fixed a bug that a dimension's header doesn't appear when the number of factors of a dimension equals one.
 (There were a great number of bugs before then so that I could't record them.)

 # etc.
 I'll continue to revise this document when I have time.
 Plan: Arranging dimensions verticaly will be available.
 Although I've understood that dealing with a hypercube consisting of two dimensions is very very tough, I would try someday.
-Sometimes SelectValue() doesn't work, I want to fix it, and it's my priority.
 I'm going to write description in Japanese.

+# Author
+Katsuaki Maruno,
+P.E.Jp (Information Engineering,
+M.Sc.

 # Copyright
-Copyright ©2021 OTSUKA CORPORATION
+Copyright ©2021-2022 OTSUKA CORPORATION

 # License
 The source code is licensed MIT.
 The website content is licensed CC BY 4.0,see LICENSE.